skhair2/desigamehub-coming-soon/SETUP.md

-# Setup Guide - DesiGameHub Coming Soon Page
+# Setup Guide - DesiPlayground Coming Soon Page

-This guide will walk you through setting up the DesiGameHub coming soon landing page from scratch.
+This guide will walk you through setting up the DesiPlayground coming soon landing page from scratch.

 ## Prerequisites Checklist